-Sometimes people feel like talking, and sometimes they don’t
+Sometimes customers feel like talking, and sometimes they don’t.

 Companies experience the same thing with their customers.
-Sometimes their customers want help from a human, and sometimes they just want to be able to find the answers they need on their own.
+Sometimes their customers want help from a human, and sometimes they want to find the answers they need on their own.
 But whether they talk to someone or not, all customers want an experience that puts them at the center.

-That’s why we built self-service to feel personal, even without a person.
+That’s why Gladly built a customer-centrered self-service solution to feel personal, even without a person.